SEND School Support Offer

-The SENCO/designated teacher for LAC attends training sessions and update sessions termly.
+The SENCO/Designated Teacher for CIOC attends training sessions and update sessions termly.

 Specialist support can be secured in a number of ways.
 In the first instance, the class teacher or parent may raise a concern about the needs of a pupil, which in most cases can be supported within school through working with or seeking advice from a member of staff who possesses the expertise in the specific area.
 In some cases, the SENCO or Head Teacher may need to make a referral to a specialised service in order to receive support or further guidance on how a pupil’s needs may be met.
-This could be a One-Point referral to the authority for High Needs Funding, the hearing impaired service, TAMHS or CAMHS.
-Opportunities for all staff to receive training on any SEN issues is on-going and relevant to the school’s current needs.
+This could be a One-Point referral to the authority for High Needs Funding, the hearing or visually-impaired service, CAMHS, or Daisy Chain.
+Opportunities for all staff to receive training on any SEND issue is on-going and relevant to the school’s current needs.

-Holy Trinity Rosehill VA CE Primary School seeks to ensure a smooth transition from one phase of education to another.
+Holy Trinity Rosehill CofE (VA) Primary School seeks to ensure a smooth transition from one phase of education to another.
 Transition between phases within school takes place throughout the second half of the summer term.
-There is a transition morning where all pupils move to their next class teacher, in the classroom they will be working in during the next academic year.
-Children with SEN will have opportunity to spend additional time with the new teacher, visits will be organised between staff.
+There are transition days where all pupils move to their next class teacher, in the classroom they will be working in during the next academic year.
+Children with SEND will have opportunity to spend additional time with the new teacher, visits will be organised between staff.
 Children transferring from KS1 to KS2 will have the opportunity to visit the Trinity site and familiarise themselves with their new classroom as well as with the layout.
-All children receive a leaflet about their new class containing information about the curriculum in the new year group.
+All children receive information about their new class and the curriculum in the new year group.
 In addition, children who need extra support with transition will help to compile a booklet, with the help of staff, containing photographs of staff and areas within school to take home over the summer to help relieve any anxieties.